FitzkeeLab/citrate-aunp-predict/README.md

 from actual protein atoms.

 Surface pseudoatoms are assigned their own b-factor based on the average alpha * RASA value of nearby residues.
-Surface pseudoatoms that are nearby residues that promote surface binding have a corresponding higher bfactor themselves.
+Surface pseudoatoms that are close to residues that promote surface binding have a corresponding higher b-factor themselves.
 Pseudoatoms below a particular cutoff (currently 30) are not drawn.
 The output is written as a separate PDB file.

-In addition to writing the output PDB file, the program writes the highest pseudoatom b-factor, along with its x, y, z coordinates.
+In addition to writing the output PDB file, the program writes the highest pseudoatom b-factor, along with its x, y, z coordinates, to standard output.

 ## Usage Example